Build Efficient Metabolic Machinery

 Restoring lean muscle mass is the second step of Dr. Lavine’s Ten Step Program to Conquer Chronic Illness.

 - Add supplemental protein to your diet as needed.
+(You’ll have pointers to help you determine if you need to.)

 - Engage in a consistent, simple, safe weight-training program.
 (It’s easy – I’ll coach you through it)